uwo-o/neuronal_network_cpp/README.md

-# Neuronal network in C++
+# Neuronal network in ~~C++~~ Rust

-A personal project where I developed a basic neuronal network using C++ language.
+A personal project where I developed a basic neuronal network using Rust language.

 ## Index